Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Analysis

 \texttt{TRICERATOPS} calculates an intrinsic false positive probability (FPP) which considers scenarios only involving absent or unresolved close neighbours, as well as a nearby false positive probability (NFPP) which involves scenarios with nearby stars.
 Based on comparisons to externally vetted TOIs, \texttt{TRICERATOPS} defines a planet candidate as validated if it achieves a FPP $<0.015$ and NFPP $<0.001$.
-In the case of TOI-1221.01, we entered in the six detected {\it TESS} transits and the high-contrast limits placed by SOAR and Zorro imaging.
+For our analysis at hand, we entered in the six detected {\it TESS} transits of TOI-1221.01 and the high-contrast imaging limits placed by SOAR and Zorro.
 We calculate the values FPP $= 0.0014 \pm 0.0003$ and NFPP $= 0.0012 \pm 0.0004$.
-The FPP statistic falls well below the \texttt{TRICERATOPS} validation threshold, and the NFPP straddles the threshold between "validated" and ``likely planet."
+The FPP statistic falls well below the \texttt{TRICERATOPS} validation threshold, and the NFPP straddles the threshold between "validated" and ``likely planet" designations.
+It is worth noting that {\tt TRICERATOPS} does not have a way to include RV constraints in its assessment, nor does it know that we have cleared the closest neighbours of NEB potential.
+Its findings, given these omissions, are likely very conservative.

+In sections \ref{sSec:Transit_Fitting} and \ref{sSec:TTVs} we discuss the presence of transit timing variations (TTVs) in the observations.
+This is additional qualitative evidence against the NEB hypothesis.
+For the observed transits to be caused by an NEB, this NEB would have to exhibit TTVs and would therefore have to be a trinary (or more) system.